Are you trying to figure out how to create a membership site with WordPress?

 Once everything looks the way you want it to, save your rule.
 Now you can repeat this step to create more rules.

-Step 5: Create Members Only Content
+Step 7: Create Members-Only Content

-Next, you’ll want to create members only content so that you actually have premium content to offer people after they register for your membership site.
+Next, you’ll want to create members-only content so that you actually have premium content to offer people after they register for your membership site.

 You can add content with a post or page.
 So for this example, we’ll create content to link to the access rule we created in the last step.